-- The fifth Business Day (as defined below) of each month, for Classes backed by PCs. - The tenth Business Day of each month, for Classes backed by GNMA Certificates.
+- The fifth business day of each month, for Classes backed by PCs. - The tenth business day of each month, for Classes backed by GNMA Certificates.

 A Class Factor for a Notional Class reflects the remaining notional principal amount of a Certificate of that Class in the same manner.
 The Class Factor for a Retail Class applies to that Class as a whole, not to individual Retail Class Units, and disregards any rounding of principal payments.